hellerve/blog/wip/Introducing_anima.md

 When I was ready to take anima for its first test drive, I immediately looked through the back log of pictures that I had produced for suitable candidates.
-I found a few that I was able to reproduce, showcasing that while anima isn’t a fully-fledged framework for animation, it’s also not completely useless.
+I found a few that I was able to reproduce, showcasing that, while anima isn’t a fully-fledged framework for animation, it’s also not completely useless.

 ![](https://veitheller.de/static/ferris.png)